viperdan-org/agent-framework-demo/index.md

 ---

-## Azure AI Foundry Demo Section
+## Microsoft Foundry Demo Section

-This section covers demos specifically for **Azure AI Foundry Agent Service**, showing how to create and deploy agents in the managed platform.
+This section covers demos specifically for **Microsoft Foundry Agent Service**, showing how to create and deploy agents in the managed platform.

 ### Demo 1: Basic Agent with Code Interpreter (Foundry Agent Service)